zhansu98/song-library-app/README.md

 - Developed in Angular 19.2.2
 - Clone source code, ```npm install```, then ```ng serve```.
 - Navigate to localhost:4200 to see homepage.
+- Frontend should already be configured to run on a proxy to prevent CORS issues, but if CORS issue should occur, run with ```ng serve --proxy-config proxy.conf.json```

 # Addressing Project Requirements